 - House points

 - Certificates

 - Jim Bear awards

-- Stickers teacher, MDA and Headteacher
+- Stickers teacher, Learning Support Assistants, Midday Assistants and Headteacher

-- Messages home either by postcard, text or Tapestry
+- Messages home either by phone call, postcard, text or Tapestry

 We expect the older children to set a good example to the younger ones.
-Some Year 6 children work with younger children as playleaders in the school to support and model good learning work (as a result of research we carried out with the Cambridge University Super Group).
+Some Year 6 children work with younger children as playleaders in the school to support and model good learning work.
 Play leaders present certificates in assembly to children who have made a positive contribution.